Chukwusombiri/greatAC/resources/markdown/policy.md

 To protect your user account, we encourage you to:

-- Use a long and unique password for SterFinance Ltd. Do not use the same password across different websites or apps.
+- Use a long and unique password for GreatAchieve Capitals.
+Do not use the same password across different websites or apps.
 - Never share your password with anyone.
 - Limit access to your computer, phone, and browser.
-- Log out once you have finished using SterFinance Ltd on a shared device.
+- Log out once you have finished using GreatAchieve Capitals on a shared device.

 ## Rights Over Personal Information

 Individuals have the right to access, update, and correct personal information in

- SterFinance’s custody and control, subject to certain exceptions prescribed by law.
+ GreatAchieve’s custody and control, subject to certain exceptions prescribed by law.
 You may update certain profile information you have provided to us by logging in to your account and clicking “Settings”.
-Otherwise, if you wish to request access, updating, and corrections of inaccuracies in personal information in our possession or control, you may send a written request to this effect to [support@sterfinance.com](mailto:support@sterfinance.com).
+Otherwise, if you wish to request access, updating, and corrections of inaccuracies in personal information in our possession or control, you may send a written request to this effect to [support@greatachievecapitals.com](mailto:support@greatachievecapitals.com).
 We may request certain personal information for the purposes of verifying the identity of the individual seeking access to their personal information records.

 ## Contact Information

-SterFinance Ltd Chief Privacy Officer is responsible for ensuring that SterFinance Ltd adheres to its privacy policy.
-If you would like to make a request, a complaint, or ask a question about how we process your personal information, please contact our privacy team at [support@sterfinance.com](mailto:support@sterfinance.com).
+GreatAchieve Capitals Chief Privacy Officer is responsible for ensuring that GreatAchieve Capitals adheres to its privacy policy.
+If you would like to make a request, a complaint, or ask a question about how we process your personal information, please contact our privacy team at [support@greatachievecapitals.com](mailto:support@greatachievecapitals.com).